 To date the Housing Investment Fund has committed over £420m to build over 5,150 units at 40 sites across Greater Manchester.
-Whilst the Fund has reached the £300m milestone after two-and-a-half years, the Fund has said it is open for business utilising recycled funds and will continue to invest in more homes across the region.
+Whilst the Investment Fund has reached the £300m milestone after two-and-a-half years, it is open for business using recycled funds and will continue to invest in more homes across the region.

 Developers can still get a loan to kickstart housing projects that would otherwise be difficult to fund from elsewhere.

 - Any loan size considered between £500k and £30 million

 - Maximum four year loan term, longer terms considered case by case